WRansohoff/nmigen_cpu_test/README.md

     python3 alu.py

 The result waveforms are saved in a `.vcd` file with the same name as the `.py` file.

-The CPU module also runs all of its submodule's testbenches.
+I haven't written tests for the actual CPU module yet; instead, the `cpu.py` file simulates the CPU's execution for a period of time given the ROM module's initial values.
+Only the `ADD` and `ADDC` operations work right now, so I haven't put much thought into how to encode program data for execution.